Coat of arms of the Washington family: History

 It was the first coat of arms recorded in the Committee on Heraldry of the New England Historic Genealogical Society's Roll of Arms.

 Variations and similar arms

 Some authorities in the twelfth century displayed the arms with the colours reversed (gules two bars argent, in chief three mullets of the second).
 An almost identical coat of arms was used by the Le Moyne family, who were described as landowners at Grafham in Huntingdonshire in the reign of Henry II.
-Their arms was: "Argent, two bars Sable, in chief three mullets of the second", with only the colour of the mullets and bars being different.
+Their arms were: "Argent, two bars Sable, in chief three mullets of the second", with only the colour of the mullets and bars being different.
 The Washington University in St. Louis seal, developed in 1896, uses elements from George Washington's coat of arms.

 Other uses

-Washington coat of arms served as inspiration for the Flag of Washington, D.C.
-The coat of arms is also on the Purple Heart decoration awarded by the United States Armed Forces.
+The flag of Washington, D.C. shares the same design as George Washington's arms.
+George Washington's coat of arms can also be found on the Purple Heart decoration awarded by the United States Armed Forces.
+The crest (the topmost element in a display of heraldry, atop the helmet) in Washington's coat of arms is used as the crest of the Washington Army National Guard.